Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Radiation therapy

-Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
+Radiation therapy uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
+Hepatocellular carcinoma in children may be treated with internal radiation therapy.
 Internal radiation therapy uses a radioactive substance sealed in needles, seeds, wires, or catheters that are placed directly into or near the cancer.

 Antiviral treatment